 Please have the names, city/state, credentials, e-mail addresses, institution/company, and brief (150 words or less) bio ready for every presenter.
 You will not be able to submit your abstract until we have all required information indicated on the form.

-A Poster Summary of not more than five type-written double-spaced pages in 12pt font.
+A Presentation Summary of not more than five type-written, double-spaced pages in 12 pt font.
 Use this opportunity to indicate the larger context and purpose of the proposal and to provide additional information, such as rationale, background and/or historical information, linkage with related efforts and events, measures of effects and/or impact, etc.